-GTK3 and Euphoria on Linux, Windows and OS X.
+GTK3 and the Euphoria programming language on Linux, Windows and OS X.

 Euphoria is a fast interpreted language (several times faster than Python, for example), free and open source, with the option to automatically translate your Euphoria code into C, and then compile it to an executable, which runs even faster.